 Anterior Cervical Decompression and Fusion Surgery

-There are two major parts of the Anterior Cervical Decompression and Fusion Surgery.
-The first major part is the bony portion of the fusion.
+Normal loads of the cervical spine may be reinstating with grafting that spans the intervertebral space.
 This consists of a combination of bone from the bone bank and local bone from the area of the spinal decompression.

 In a majority of cases, Dr. Todd Albert does not take a bone graft from the patient’s iliac crest (hip area) meaning you will not have a separate incision.
 The second component of the fusion is the instrumentation.
 This is a plate and screws that are then placed anterior to the vertebrae.